elunna/nerfhack-changelog/README.md

 * Auto-ID jumping boots upon wearing (Un/Ace)
 * Auto-ID water walking boots when they waterwalk (xnh)
 * Auto-ID kicking boots when they are kicked
-* Auto-ID BUC of products from BUC identified tinning kit or horn of plenty (from UnNetHack++)
+* Auto-ID BUC of products from BUC identified tinning kit or horn of plenty (UnNetHack++)
 * Auto-ID BUC of wands when they backfire
-* Blessed stethoscopes can identify eggs (from EvilHack/SporkHack)
+* Blessed stethoscopes can identify eggs (Evil/Spork)
-* Make rustproof/erodeproof/fixed known by default (from DynaHack)
+* Make rustproof/erodeproof/fixed known by default (Dyna)

 ### INTERFACE CHANGES